 Even if you have a valid overseas or interstate licence, you may not be allowed to drive in Queensland.
 Get legal advice.

-If you’ve been disqualified from holding or getting a driver license overseas or in another state or territory you may not be eligible to apply for a Queensland driver licence.
+If you’ve been disqualified from holding or getting a driver licence overseas or in another state or territory you may not be eligible to apply for a Queensland driver licence.

 It’s a criminal offence to apply for Queensland licence when disqualified in Queensland or interstate.
 Get legal advice.